strongdan/twelve-month-front-end-curriculum/week_2/notes.md

 ## Things remaining to do:
-- finish stretch goals for Lighthouse Labs assignment chat app by:
-  1. Adding list of messages
+- finish stretch goals for Lighthouse Labs assignment chat app by (1) Adding list of messages and (2) Deploying to Heroku
-  2. Deploy to Heroku

 ### List of Messages
 It would be nice to see the message history on the server anytime you join the chat room.
 Unfortunately, we don't keep/store a message history on the server at all.